tylarpierson/rails-mini-course-sprint2-mod2-student--starter/README.md

-# Rails Mini Course - Sprint 2 - Module 2 - You Do (Solution)
+# Rails Mini Course - Sprint 2 - Module 2 - You Do (Starter)

 ## Setup